mercury2269/book-notes/content/posts/atomic-habits.md

 Goals are about the results you want to achieve.
 Systems are about the process that lead to those results. **If you want better results, then forget about setting goals.
 Focus on your system instead.**

 When you solve problems at the results level, you only solve them temporarily.
 In order to improve for good, you need to solve problems at the systems level.
 Fix the inputs and the outputs fix themselves.

 The purpose of setting goals is to win the game.
 The purpose of building systems is to continue playing the game.
 True long-term thinking is goal-less thinking.
 It's not about any single accomplishment.
 Ultimately, it is your commitment to the _process_ that will determine your _progress_.

+### How Your Habits Shape Your Identity

 You might start a habit because of motivation, but the only reason you'll stick with one is that it becomes part of your identity.

 The goal is not to read a book, the goal is to become a reader.

 Every action you take is a vote for the type of person you wish to become.

 The most practical way to change who you are is to change what you do.

 * Each time you encourage your employees, you are a leader.

 New identifies require new evidence.
 If you keep casting the same votes you've always cast, you're going to get the same results you've always had.
 If nothing changes, nothing is going to change.
 It is a simple two-step process.